“Victory is not gained by the number killed, but by the number frightened”

 i i i

-The Narodnaya Volya, or People’s Will, set that standard that al-Qaeda sought to emulate.
+The Narodnaya Volya, or People’s Will, set that standard that al-Qaeda later sought to emulate.
 Their actions against the Cossack-guarded Tsar were fueled by the first true manifestation of the theory “propaganda by deed.”

-This theory, elucidated by the Italian extremist Carlo Pisacane, states that violence is necessary to both draw attention to a revolutionary cause as well as rally the disaffected masses behind it.
+This theory, elucidated by the Italian extremist Carlo Pisacane, states that violence is necessary both to draw attention to a revolutionary cause as well as rally the disaffected masses behind it.
 Every terrorist act has an instructive purpose as well as a fomenting one.
-Pisacane argued, and many revolutionaries who listened to him have agreed, that violence was needed “not only to draw attention to, or generate publicity for, a cause, but to inform, educate and ultimately rally the masses behind the revolution.”4 This latter purpose of dramatic violence, the instructional and educational one, could never be accomplished through pamphlets, posters, or rallies.
+Pisacane argued, and many revolutionaries who listened to him have agreed, that violence was needed “not only to draw attention to, or generate publicity for, a cause, but to inform, educate and ultimately rally the masses behind the revolution.”4 This latter purpose of dramatic violence, the instructional and educational one, could never be accomplished through pamphlets, posters, or rallies alone.

 The Italian theorist saw every act of Symbolic Terror as a “chimera,” due to the paradoxical belief that “the people will not be free when they are educated but educated when they are free.”
 In simpler parlance: violent acts are necessary to first free the People from their manacling to false social assumptions both in terms of what is possible and what is Right.
 Violence opens their minds to new revolutionary ideas.